hq9000/hq9000/_posts/2021-06-13-how-i-reduced-eye-strain-by-increasing-the-size-of-mouse-cursor.md

 I prefer to work on a wide screen.
 The bigger the better, in fact.
 Unfortunately, it's not always an option.
-Sometimes, I find myself in situations where my 14 inch laptop screen is all I have, e.g. when I'm lying on a sofa or am on the road.
+Sometimes, I find myself in situations where my 14 inch laptop screen is all I have, e.g. when I'm lying on a sofa or am on the go.

 The eye strain is way higher and productivity drops significantly just because of a tiny screen I have to use.
 Leterally, it is virtually impossible for me to work for more than 1-2 hours straight with such setup.
 Until recently, I was thinking it's inevitable and cannot be solved.